-Join us as Carol Anne Hilton, CEO, Transformation International and Founder of The Indigenomics Institute, and Devon Fiddler, Owner and Chief Changemaker, SheNative Goods Inc., share their successes and challenges in navigating the economy as Indigenous women, and their views on where we might go from here.
+On April 19, Carol Anne Hilton, the CEO of Transformation International and Founder of the Indigenomics Institute, and Devon Fiddler, CEO and Chief Changemaker of SheNative Goods Inc., joined us to discuss their successes and challenges navigating the economy as Indigenous women, and their views on where we might go from here.

 During her presentation, Hilton explained, “The narrative within the media is strictly (about) economic growth, and a ‘No’ from First Nations,” complicates that narrative.
 She further stated, “But what was missing from that (narrative) was this relation to an Indigenous worldview: What was behind the ‘No’?”